Gbertaz/RateMyAir_API/doc/hosting/DeployRateMyAirAPI.md

 # Update the app

-In case you need to deploy an update of the app, you have to stop the services:
+In case you need to update the application check out how to [Easily deploy the application](doc/ScpDeploy.md) from your computer to the Raspberry Pi using SSH and SCP (Secure Copy).

+After copying the files in the temporary folder */home/pi/RateMyAir/deploy/* you have to stop the services:

 ```
 sudo service nginx stop
 sudo systemctl stop RateMyAir.API
 ```

-then make the app executable again:
+next, copy the files from the temporary folder to the */home/pi/RateMyAir/app/* folder and make the app executable again:

 ```
 cd /home/pi/RateMyAir/app